dankraus/padawan360/README.md

 ### Arduino IDE

-Be sure you have the latest version of the Arduino IDE installed available [here at the Arduino website](https://www.arduino.cc/en/Main/Software).
+Be sure you have the latest version of the Arduino IDE installed available [here at the Arduino website](https://www.arduino.cc/en/Main/Software) and install the libraries included in this repository from the `libraries` folder.

 Installing libraries and using the Arduino IDE is beyond the scope of this documentation.
 Refer to the Arduino website's documentation for how to install libraries and upload software to your Arduino here https://www.arduino.cc/en/Guide and here https://www.arduino.cc/en/guide/libraries#toc5 .
 Note, you do not need to include the libraries in your sketch as the code to include them is already there.
 They simply need to be installed so that the Arduino IDE software can find them when compiling the sketch.